kylevedder/kylevedder.github.io/misc/state_of_robot_learning_dec_2025.md

 Using real-world data avoids any sim to real gap, the same reason we were animated to do BC to begin with.
 However, learning to improve directly from your own policy rollouts has a number of hurdles.

-The goal of an RL improvement loop is to relatively good actions and downweight relatively bad ones.
+The goal of an RL improvement loop is to upweight relatively good actions and downweight relatively bad ones.
 To know if an action was _relatively_ good or not, we need to answer counterfactuals; as we discussed in the LLM section, we don't have the luxury of simply running the policy over and over from the same state, trying a bunch of semi-reasonable actions to estimate the relative performance of action $a$ vs $a'$.
 Instead, we need some sort of system to hallucinate this; either a Q function that directly estimates discounted reward $Q(s, a)$, or some knowledge of the transition dynamics $(s, a) -> s'$ and then the Value of nearby state $V(s')$.

 Notably, both $Q$ and $V$ are a sort of world model by a different name; rather than predicting some future state in its entirety as you might imagine out of a learned simulator, its instead baking in a bunch of long horizon information about how, under good decision making through future interactions with the world, you will ultimately get to the goal.